 Multidirectional cameras offer many choices.
 With standard lenses, or with varifocal lenses in wide-view mode, they deliver pixel densities that allow mainly wide-area detection.
-If instead using special lenses or telephoto view, however, each sensor can achieve very high pixel densities and enable identification in a limited field of view.
+If instead using special lenses on a multidirectional camera with PTZ, each sensor can achieve very high pixel densities and enable identification in a limited field of view.
 The two view modes can be combined in order to maintain a detection-level 360° overview while also achieving identification-level pixel density in a limited area.
 On a multidirectional camera with PTZ, the PTZ camera also provides excellent identification possibilities in its field of view, up to several hundred meters or feet away.